GerardMartinez02/Particle-System/docs/README.md

 ![giphy](https://user-images.githubusercontent.com/73245381/166169056-4a7648e1-01ca-41a7-9209-8aedca0df2f0.gif)

-In this case, we observe the creation and destruction of a particle from its collision with another object
+In this case, we observe the creation and destruction of a particle from its collision with another object.

 ![170280-sample](https://user-images.githubusercontent.com/73245381/166169124-6daed9cf-9367-4f39-866e-6dc5638e42a7.gif)

 Finally we see how there are particles that can be destroyed without having an interaction with a collision or its finalize animation.
 There are looped particles that can be limited by time.

-### Select Aproach
+### Select Approach

 For this personal research I have developed some basic particles such as a Bullet and a Explosion in order to visualize its creation and its different characteristics.
 The interaction of particles with external objects such as a collision has not been taken into account since we are talking about a base particle system.
 As I said, this are easy particles to implement that work perfectly and that can be used as a basis for future projects.